7 actions to prepare for your first driving lesson

 Pass your test with us

-1- Before your very first driving lesson
+1- Before your first driving lesson

-Your driving lesson prep:
+Your driving lesson preparation:

 - Get some sleep